 Studies show that almost 4 in 10 elderly have problems with itchy skin.
-What causes itchy skin in the elderly, what consequences can it have, and how can it be alleviated?
+What causes itchy skin in the elderly, what consequences can it have, and how can it be addressed?

 Would you like to learn more?

-If you would like to learn more about skin itching in the elderly you can delve into the scientific article listed for reference below.
+If you would like to learn more about itchy skin in the elderly you can delve into the scientific article listed for reference below.